-For the purpose of this rule:

-- (a) "Documents" means the written records making up, or relating to, the worker's claim, including but not limited to: - (A) Medical records; - (B) Vocational records; - (C) Payment ledgers for both temporary disability and medical services; - (D) Payroll records; - (E) Recorded statements; - (F) Insurer generated records, excluding a claims examiner's generated file notes, such as documentation or justification concerning setting or adjusting reserves, claims management strategy, or any privileged communications; - (G) All forms on the claim filed with the director; - (H) Notices of closure; and - (I) Electronic transmissions and correspondence between the insurer, service providers, claimant, director, or Workers' Compensation Board. - (b) Any documents generated or received by the insurer five or more working days before the mailing date of a request for copies of claims documents are considered to be in the insurer's or service company's possession, even if the documents have not reached the insurer's or service company's claim file.
+- (1) For the purpose of this rule: - (a) "Documents" means the written records making up, or relating to, the worker's claim, including but not limited to: - (A) Medical records, including any correspondence to and from medical experts who provide reports to the insurer; - (B) Vocational records, including any correspondence to and from vocational experts who provide reports to the insurer; - (C) Records of all compensation paid; - (D) Payroll records; - (E) Recorded statements; - (F) Insurer generated records, excluding a claims examiner's generated file notes, such as documentation or justification concerning setting or adjusting reserves, claims management strategy, or any privileged communications; - (G) All forms and notices on the claim required by ORS chapter 656 or OAR chapter 436; - (H) Notices of closure; and - (I) Electronic transmissions and correspondence between the insurer, service providers, worker, director, or board. - (b) Any documents generated or received by the insurer five or more business days before the mailing date of a request for copies of claims documents are considered to be in the insurer's or service company's possession, even if the documents have not reached the insurer's or service company's claim file.